dlgosk95/qbb2022-answers/day4-homework/README.md

 There are many common aspects between this study and today's homework exercise.
 First, they are both a heatmap testing the null hypothesis that the ratio of inheritance of two alleles are 50:50.
 Second, they both use binomial test and simulated dataset.
 Binomial test is performed when an experiment has two possible outcome with expected probability.
 They both show heatmaps with and without multiple testing correction(Bonferroni).
 The trends of heatmaps are also similar.

 The transmission rate axis would correspond to the probability of heads in our exercise.
 The number of sperms would correspond to the number of tosses in our exercise.
 The number of simulation (n_iter) is 1000 in this figure while our homework exercise had 100 simulations.

+0 power is a lot of false negatives. the more data more power corrected data required less number of tosses. increases p values to decrease number of false positive more false negative because we are controlling decreasing the false positive. tradeoff
+Power heatmap is good at determining what sample size is needed (min) to distinguish signal for a specific affect size of interest (like weak TD vs strong TD).
+0.8 power standard